 But, you might think, the melting temperature of peanut oil is 3C, so in a fridge it will still be liquid?
 That is partially true.
 Oils like this don’t necessarily have one temperature at which all molecules go from solid to liquid (as is the case for water).
 Instead, there is a temperature range over which this occurs.
 So in the fridge, just above 3C (27F), some of the fats have solidified and some are still liquid.
 That is enough though to stop the particles in the peanut butter from moving through the oil!

 Peanuts have been around for centuries and are used in a variety of cuisines, either whole or ground into pastes (e.g in Asian cuisine).
 Eating peanut butter as such though is a more recent invention.
 In the 19th century it was a luxury product instead of a staple.
 It can considered to be very beneficial for someone’s health.
 Towards the end of the 19th century peanut butter becomes a more common product, however, at the time, peanut butter couldn’t be transported well.
 The shelf life was limited, partly because of that separation of the fat layer.

 The invention of a way to stabilize peanut butter seems to have really ramped up peanut butter production.
 It could be stored and transported more easily.
-Also, manufacturers started adding sugars to make the product more appealing to most consumers (even though I personally strongly prefer one without added sugar, I like the salty taste better than the sweet).
+Also, manufacturers started adding sugars to make the product more appealing to most consumers at the time.

 When browsing through patents of the beginning of the 20th century, there are plenty of references to peanut butter for candies or for equipment to make peanut butter.
-Now, peanut butter can be found everywhere, especially in the US, other countries seem to be slightly less big fans of the nut paste.
-But how did they manage to overcome that separation of fats?
+Now, peanut butter can be found everywhere, especially in the US, partially thanks to the invention of hydrogenation of fats.

 Article looking into the different in separation of peanut butters with or without the addition of other fats.